-The adult red-bellied lemur is about of 34 to 40 centimetres long and a tail length which is almost twenty percent longer than the body itself.
+The adult red-bellied lemur is about 34 to 40cm long, with a tail which is almost 20% longer than the body itself.
 Both males and females are chestnut brown in colour but are easily told apart as only males have a red belly while females have a white one.

 You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar

-Similar to other species of lemur the red-bellied lemurs diet in the wild is manily made up of fruit.
-However they do often forage on plants, flowers, leaves and some small invertebrates.
+Similar to other species of lemur, the red-bellied lemur's diet in the wild is mainly made up of fruit.
+However, they do often forage on plants, flowers, leaves and some small invertebrates.

-The red-bellied lemur is native to eastern Madagascar.
+The red-bellied lemur comes from eastern Madagascar.
 They live in primary and secondary rainforests at medium to high altitudes.

-The red-bellied lemur is classified at vulnerable.
-The main threat that they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
+The red-bellied lemur is classified as Vulnerable.
+The main threat they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
 The forests are mainly being destroyed by slash-and-burn farming, logging and mining.
-In some areas there is also the threat of hunting.
+In some areas, there is also the threat of hunting.